generic-github-user/fbla-competition-coding-programming/README.md

 ### Security

 ### Portability
-This program can be run locally as described above, uploaded to a web server and used as a website, or converted to a desktop app with minimal effort using a tool like Electron.
+This program can be run locally as described above, uploaded to a web server and used as a website, ~~or converted to a desktop app with minimal effort using a tool like Electron~~ or run as a desktop app using [Electron.js](https://electronjs.org/).
 This makes it easy to use regardless of where the user is and eliminates the need for dependencies on other software packages; everything that is needed can be loaded dynamically.

 ## Languages